TOMORI00/NJUSE-Citigroup/docs/公募基金理财复现与组合顾问系统（EPC）需求说明文档 EN.md

 * **CON1**: System interacts using a web interface.
 * **CON2**:  The server side is developed using Python, while the client side using Vue framework.
-* **CON3**:  The system runs in a local environment thus does not provide cross-domain network services.

 ### 2.5 Assumptions and dependencies